 IntroductionMost residence hall fires start in a student room.
 The cause of the fire could be careless disposal of smoking material, cooking equipment, candles, or improper lights and wiring.
 Residents often believe that a fire will not take place in their building because the dormitory is constructed of brick and/or concrete.
 While it is true that the exterior is fire resistant, the contents inside are not.
 Wastepaper baskets, sheets, futons, wall hangings, and furniture are fuel sources for a potential fire; if ignited, each will allow smoke and flame to spread throughout the room, floor, or building.
 Ignition sources include but are not limited to: candles, space heaters, cooking appliances, etcetera.

 For health and safety reasons Amherst College will inspect each means of egress, electrical room, recycling closet, student storage area, and individual room at least twice annually to help maintain a healthy and safe living environment for all building residents.
 In addition, if the College receives a complaint about an area or room within a residence hall relative to health and safety, the College can and will inspect and rectify the hazardous condition at the resident's expense.
-The Amherst College Campus Police, Environmental Health and Safety, and/or the Dean of Students Office can inspect, correct, and if necessary, confiscate any item found within an area or room that poses a risk to the occupants of the area, room, or building.
+The Amherst College Police Department, Environmental Health and Safety, and/or the Dean of Students Office can inspect, correct, and if necessary, confiscate any item found within an area or room that poses a risk to the occupants of the area, room, or building.

 Amherst College will inspect the following:§ Improper Appliances

 - Coffee makers and pots without automatic shutoff

 - Gas appliances

 - Power strips without built-in breakers or fuses